mpv-player/mpv/DOCS/man/options.rst

     This option is disabled if the ``--no-keepaspect`` option is used.

 ``--video-aspect=<ratio>``
-    Override movie aspect ratio, in case aspect information is incorrect or missing in the file being played.
+    Override video aspect ratio, in case aspect information is incorrect or missing in the file being played.
 See also ``--no-video-aspect``.

     Two values have special meaning: